Does home insurance cover lost or damaged jewelry?

 Keep in mind that you’ll also need to pay your deductible before your insurance company will reimburse you for a claim.
 That means if $1,500 worth of jewelry was taken from your home and you have a $500 deductible, you’ll need to pay $500 out of pocket before your insurer will reimburse you for the remaining $1,000.

-If you own an expensive piece of jewelry or a high-value jewelry collection, consider additional coverage to ensure you’re fully covered in the event that something bad happens.
-Here’s a few ways you can do that:
+If you own an expensive piece of jewelry or a high-value jewelry collection, consider additional coverage to ensure you’re fully protected in the event that something bad happens.
+Here are a few ways you can do that:

 1. See if you can raise the sublimits in your policy

-2. Check for coverage endorsements like a scheduled property coverage
+2. Check for coverage endorsements like scheduled property coverage

-Most homeowners insurance companies will also let you itemize or “schedule” expensive valuables by adding a scheduled personal property or personal articles endorsement to your policy for an additional premium.
+Most homeowners insurance companies also let you itemize or “schedule” expensive valuables by adding a scheduled personal property or personal articles endorsement to your policy for an additional premium.
 You should first get your jewelry appraised so you know how much coverage you need.
-Scheduled personal property endorsements also cover additional perils, like mysterious disappearance, so if you misplace your jewelry you'll be able to file a claim if you have this endorsement.

-While it depends on the company, these endorsements let you raise the coverage limits on certain items to $10,000 and cover all types of loss, including mysterious disappearance or if you accidentally drop your jewelry down the drain.
+While it depends on the company, these endorsements typically let you raise the coverage limits on certain items to $10,000 and cover all types of loss, including mysterious disappearance if you misplace your jewelry or accidentally drop it down the drain.

 3. Consider jewelry insurance